lee2sman/p4va-spring2019/week4/README.md

 - more advanced [rollover button example code](https://editor.p5js.org/2sman/sketches/99erQyzKh)

-# Assignment: Make a drawing tool
+# Multi-week Assignment: Make a drawing tool

+## Part A due next week: Feb 22
+## Part B due in two weeks: Mar 1

 Software like Adobe Photoshop appears at first to have infinite possibilities.
 In actuality it is constrained and specific.
 You can only do what the software allows you to do.